Reading Time: 8 minutes

 We call them snowbirds, because much like actual birds, they travel south when the cold weather arrives, and back north as soon as the snow has melted.

 While there’s no official date, the annual exodus usually starts as soon as the northern states start to cool down.
 It can be as early as mid or late September.
-By mid- to late-October, the snowbirds are typically in full swing.
+By mid- to late-October, the snowbirds from places like Denver, St Louis, Boise, and Detroit are typically in full swing.

-Some snowbirds return home for the holidays, thanks to the lure of a white Christmas with family and friends, before heading back south shortly after.
+Some snowbirds return home for the holidays, thanks to the lure of a white Christmas with family and friends, before heading back south shortly after, but don’t want to drive long distances.
+If you’re looking for reasons to drive across the country, there are many reasons not to.

 But Where Do the Snowbirds Stay?

-Many snowbirds travel to Texas, California, Nevada, New Mexico, Arizona, Texas, Louisiana, Mississippi, Alabama, South Carolina, Georgia or Florida in their RVs during the cold, northern winter months.
+Many snowbirds travel from colder states like Colorado, Illinois, or North Carolina, to Texas, California, Nevada, New Mexico, Arizona, Texas, Louisiana, Mississippi, Alabama, South Carolina, Georgia or Florida in their RVs during the cold, northern winter months.
 These travelers stay in their RVs in one of the many campgrounds on offer in their locales.
 The benefit of owning an RV is that you get to feel completely at home, surrounded by all your home comforts.

 Campgrounds in these areas tend to tailor their offerings to suit the needs of their long-term guests.
-They often offer excellent rates on extended stays, which makes it more affordable for snowbirds to stay longer.
+They often offer excellent rates on extended stays, which makes it more affordable for snowbirds to stay longer—and it makes even more sense to use an auto transport service to bring your RV to your vacation destination.

 It’s often a good idea to spend your first year as a snowbird visiting different locations, rather than booking into one campsite for several weeks or months.
 Community is a large part of the annual migration, so the key is to look for a place that has an atmosphere that makes you feel at home.